I chose to become a counsellor after noticing the difference made to people’s lives when they are able to talk to someone in a safe space.

 In Cornwall, I offer face to face counselling, home visits for those with accessibility needs, and walking or outdoor sessions.
 I offer video and phone counselling throughout the UK as well as in Cornwall.

-I am able to offer sessions during the day and evenings Monday to Fridays, and Saturday mornings.
+I am able to offer sessions during the day and evenings Monday to Friday.

 Thank you, I don't know what I would have done without you.
 You've made such a difference in my life.